About Prudential De-Risking Strategies

 Retirees are typically the largest pool of plan participants and the most efficient population to buy out.
 From an insurer’s perspective, the shorter life expectancy of retired versus non-retired participants carries with it less long-term longevity risk, and a reduced need for future reinvestment risk.
 Further, there is no behavioral risk associated with these participants because they have already retired and selected their form of annuity.

 Large scale buy-outs are the most effective way to achieve significant risk and expense reduction.
-General Motors, Verizon, Motorola and Hartford Financial are among the prominent sponsors that have executed large retiree buy-outs to address pension risk.
+General Motors, Verizon, Motorola, Hartford Financial and International Paper are among the prominent sponsors that have executed large retiree buy-outs to address pension risk.

 This approach is the fastest-growing international solution, with noteworthy transactions having been completed in the United Kingdom and Canada.